Tạ Đức Quân - Living Journey after a Sudden Sight Loss

 Learning English was no different.
 It makes me laugh to remember my enthusiasm, despite being a forty-something year old man, to happily sing the song “Head Shoulders Knees and Toes!” with my fellow classmates.
 Those days were the most carefree and relaxed I've been since my eyesight disintegrated.
 Massage is something that I can pursue, that I can use to make a living.
 My family isn't struggling financially; they can support me if that is what I want.
 But if I can still work, then I will try my best to do so.
 I hope to someday go to Hanoi to participate in another BlindLink massage course.
 I have sufficient funds to open a massage facility, but there is a big difference between opening it and maintaining it.
 Therefore, I will continue to learn and practice the things I've been taught, and gradually buildi my skills and experience.
 I am determined to accept my situation—I now realize there's no need to view what happened as a misfortune, as I have so much to look forward to.

-You are reading: Tạ Đức Quân - Living Journey after a Sudden Sight Loss
+: Tạ Đức Quân - Living Journey after a Sudden Sight Loss